stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

    Use this predicate to extract several columns from a row at once.

-5. We improve the functionality from exercise 4 by defining a new predicate, witnessing that all strings in a list correspond to column names in a schema.
+4. We improve the functionality from exercise 3 by defining a new predicate, witnessing that all strings in a list correspond to column names in a schema (in arbitrary order).

    Use this to extract several columns from a row at once in arbitrary order.

+   Hint: Make sure to include the resulting schema as an index, but search only based on the list of names and the input schema.

 ## Use Case: Flexible Error Handling